-- 1. Treat all specimens as highly infectious - 2.
+- 1. 8a.
+Specimen labelling: Treat all specimens as highly infectious - 2.
 Avoid contaminating the outside of specimen container(s) - 3.
-Ensure the clinical samples are clearly labelled and clinical details on laboratory request forms are duly filled
+Ensure the clinical samples are clearly labelled and clinical details on laboratory request forms are duly filled. - 7b.
+Triple packaging

-All samples to be transported must be triple packaged
+All samples to be transported must be triple packaged.